 Winter is coming….every morning feels colder and colder.
 Almost everything in the garden has been harvested.
 Other than a few carrots, all that remains are the herbs.
 I use a lot of them fresh during the summer, but early fall is the time to harvest the leftovers to enjoy all winter long!
 Preserving herbs is really easy.
-You want to harvest the herbs early in the morning when their essential flavor oils are at the highest.
+You want to harvest the herbs early in the morning when their essential flavor oils are at their highest.
 Try to get to them before the dew has dried.
 It’s also best to get them before you get your first frost of the season.

 Drying is an easy way to preserve herbs.
 Tie them into bundles and hang the bundles upside down in a room away from direct light.
-Once the bundles are dry, remove the leaves from the stems and store in an airtight container.
+Once the bundles are dry, remove the leaves from the stems and store them in an airtight container.
 It should take 1-2 weeks for the bundles to dry out depending on how humid it is.
 To preserve the herb’s flavors, it’s best to store the leaves whole and not crush them until you are ready to use them.
-Herbs that are good candidates for drying include: basil, calendula, dill, fennel, lavender, mint, oregano, parsley, rosemary, sage & thyme.
+Herbs that are good candidates for drying include basil, calendula, dill, fennel, lavender, mint, oregano, parsley, rosemary, sage & thyme.

-*Pull the leaves off the stems and put them in a freezer bag.
+- Pull the leaves off the stems and put them in a freezer bag.
 They will clump together with this method, and you just chop off what you need.
 This super fast option is great for herbs you would normally chop like oregano

 Fill the bottle with vinegar.
-Wash & pat dry the herbs, then add them to the bottle.
+Wash & let herbs completely dry, then add them to the bottle.
 Store the vinegar in a dark cabinet, shaking it every once in awhile for about 4 weeks.
-Use the flavored vinegar in salad dressings, marinades or in any recipe calling for vinegar.
+Use the flavored vinegar in salad dressings, marinades, or in any recipe calling for vinegar.
 The fun part is experimenting with different flavors!
 Popular herbs to try include basil, oregano, thyme, rosemary, lemon balm and tarragon.
-Paired them with plain white vinegar, apple cider vinegar or white wine vinegar.
+Pair them with plain white vinegar, apple cider vinegar, or white wine vinegar.
 You can also try adding peeled garlic cloves or chopped peppers.